-More Structure
+Other Structure

-The focus of our effort turns now to a comprehensive program of rigorous analyses and incisive questions intended to characterize the data more fully and facilitate the identification of any non-random structure.
-This requires the use of trial level data, which is the finest scale available.
-It includes not only the fundamental trial outcomes, but complete spatial and temporal information.
+The next step is a program of rigorous analyses to characterize the data fully and facilitate the identification of other non-random structure.
+This requires the use of trial level data, the finest scale available, which includes not only the fundamental trial outcomes, but complete spatial and temporal information.
 The goal is to increase both the depth and breadth of our assessments, and ultimately to develop models that can help distinguish classes of potential explanations.